 - Extra Resources (water cooler discussion, APA & writing resources, etc.)

-The purpose of these welcome templates is to incorporate some best practice design, navigation and information into your course and help bring a consistent look and feel to college of social work online and hybrid courses.
-This template is to help you, the instructor.
-If it is not helping you – then leave it unpublished or delete it and move on.
+The purpose of this welcome template is to incorporate some best practice design, navigation, and information into your course and help bring a consistent look and feel to the college of social work online and hybrid courses.
+This template is to help you, the instructor, take care of some of these details but also to help us be more consistent in our delivery.
 These will take some editing, especially in the “Start Here – Welcome Page” but I’m happy to help you do this (see below for more instructions).

 If you can’t figure out how something works, please contact me: email@example.com

 Please understand this is a work in progress.
 I would love to hear any comments, pointing out of errors or ways in which I can improve this template.

 ~ Jason Johnston